mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

           python3 run_MVMR.py "/home/user/file.csv"

-After python3, the argument should be the file.csv file containing the SNPs to exposure effects and SNPs to outcome effects.
+After python3, the argument should be the file.csv file containing the *Snps* to exposure effects and SNPs to outcome effects.
 The first column is always the SNP ID’s, the last column is always the SNPs to outcome effect.
 Every other column in between is treated as an exposure variable.
 The separator to be used is comma.
 As an example: